mezgoodle/auto-formatter/README.md

 Current version keep only _python_ format.
 In next version more languages will be available.

+> Project is no longer being developed for various reasons.

 ## How it Works

 The auto-formatter launches linters that can formate code, do this and commit to your repository.